State's cases rise by 13,000, among highest in 5 months; deaths up 96 after 2 days of triple digits

 Five deaths are among youths 14 and under, including a 6-year-old from Hillsborough, two 11-year-olds, a boy in Miami-Dade and a girl in Broward.
 The class hasn't changed since Sept.
 26.

 Four other juveniles are among the 33 deaths in the 15-24 class, including a 16-year-old girl in Miami-Dade.
-This class rose by 1 Thursday, the first since Sept.
-24 and at one time it was 33 then there was a reduction.
+That is the same number since Sept.
+25.

 Ages 25-34: 117 people with an increase of 1.